-Available in Isatis: a new efficient way of classifying mineral resources
+Available in Isatis: an innovative way of classifying mineral resources

 In the mining industry, it is common to classify estimated resources as inferred, indicated or measured according to their confidence level which depends on the sample spacing and the expected production volumes.